 Cross-channel messaging strategy has become an increasingly large part of modern customer communication.
 When a marketer employs a cross-channel strategy, they’re using email, push notifications, in-app messages, and whatever other traditional and contemporary methods they can, in a smart combination, to reach users wherever they are (without overdoing it).

-In this recipe, you’ll learn how to use Segment Personas and Braze cross-channel campaigns to target the users most likely to purchase a particular product.
+In this recipe, you’ll learn how to use Twilio Engage and Braze cross-channel campaigns to target the users most likely to purchase a particular product.
 You’ll leverage Braze’s Content Cards to educate users on specific products or new campaigns.
 Plus, send push notifications to boost conversion rates.